-Our careers guide about medical writing has been published every year since 2009 and has now been joined in January 2018 by a sister publication, which describes careers in account management.
+Our careers guide about medical writing has been published every year since 2009 and was joined in January 2018 by a sister publication, which describes careers in account management and in June 2018 by a guide about medical writing in HEOR and market access.
+All these guides will be updated every year.

 The business of medical communications: a guide to getting started in account management

-By Lindsey Heer, 1st edition published January 2018
+By Lindsey Heer, 2nd edition published January 2019 [Download your copy]

 As we explain in this guide, the terminology, job titles and specific roles of account managers or project managers in MedComms agencies can vary, but effective account management is always critical.
 This new guide helps explain how that happens in practice and provides you with an understanding of both the challenges and the rewards that come from a career in MedComms.
 We believe reading this guide will give you the edge to getting that first job.

-The first edition of this careers guide about account management is freely available here, published by Burntsky Ltd in January 2018, and it will now be updated every year.
+The second edition of this careers guide about account management is freely available here, published by Burntsky Ltd in January 2019, and it will now be updated every year.

 From academic to medical writer: a guide to getting started in medical communications